turlodales/tweaks-im-working-on/README.md

-# tweaks im working on this is a list of tweaks on working on this just the READ ME INFO the tweaks will be on my repo
+# tweaks im working on this is a list of tweaks on working on this just the READ ME INFO the tweaks will be on my repo i have permission for Spinsettings and BlueBoard by the devlopers but not for BytaFont or WeatherBoard but i saved all the info for WeatherBoard before it was deleted

+if you intrested in any of the proects please look at the links for updates

 | Decsription | Link|
 |---------|----------|